libriscv/libriscv/docs/SYSCALLS.md

 On RISC-V a system call has its own instruction: `ECALL`.
 A system call can have up to 7 arguments and has 1 return value.
 The arguments are in registers A0-A6, in that order, and the return value is written into A0 before giving back control to the guest.
 A7 contains the system call number.
 These are all integer/pointer registers.

+For 32-bit, every 64-bit integer argument will use 2 registers.
+For example, the system call `uint64_t my_syscall(uint64_t a, uint64_t b, uint64_t c)` would use 6 integer registers for its arguments (A0-A5), and 2 return registers (A0, A1).

+Floating-point arguments can be in FA0-FA7, however they are rarely (if ever) used for system calls.

 To pass larger data around, the guest should allocate buffers of the appropriate size and pass the address of the buffers as arguments to the system call.

 ## Special note on EBREAK